-Stewardship workdays take place weekly at multiple sites year-round across the City of Chicago.
-Workday activities vary by site and time of year but can include tasks such as litter pickup, trail mulching, invasive plant removal, native plant installation, as well as fun nature-based activities such as birding and plant id walks.
-Participants can volunteer at stewardship workdays as often as they like and tailor their volunteer experience according to their own schedules and interests.
+Stewardship workdays vary by site and time of year, but can include tasks such as litter pickup, trail mulching, invasive plant removal, native plant installation, as well as fun nature-based activities such as birding and plant identification walks.
+Participants can volunteer at workdays as often as they like and tailor their volunteer experience according to their own schedules and interests.